 Table of Contents

 A complex sentence is a type of multi-clause sentence that consists of one independent clause and at least one dependent clause.
-These clauses are linked by subordinating conjunctions or relative pronouns.
-Complex sentences are useful for demonstrating the connections between ideas and providing additional information within a sentence.
+The dependent clause is connected to the independent clause through subordinating conjunctions like because, although, if, when, while, since, etc.

 There are three types of complex sentences: Adverbial, Noun Clause, and Relative.